 With your purchase, you’re supporting local industries in the country of origin.
 Your product is handcrafted by an artisan in need of stable work they are proud of.
 Your purchase provides opportunity for entire communities, from our artisans, to metalsmiths that make our rivets and hardware, to local tanneries where our artisans purchase all hides.

-We also take a portion of our profits and donate them to World Vets, and various rescues in the United States.
+We also take a portion of our profits and donate them to World Vets, and various rescues and other miscellaneous causes in the United States and around the globe.

 We thank you for your support.